5) “Each group has but one primary purpose—to carry the message to the alcoholic who still suffers.”

 They grope in the dark without light, and he maketh them to stagger like a drunken man.

-“until we have spoken with complete candor with someone and they have done the same with us we still didn’t belong, Step Five was the answer it was the beginning of true kinship between God and man”, (Step Five from the Twelve and Twelve) therefore not only do we have to do a Fifth Step, we have to hear a Fifth Step and until then we still didn’t belong.
+“until we have spoken with complete candor with someone and they have done the same with us we still didn’t belong, Step Five was the answer it was the beginning of true kinship between God and man”, (Step Five from the Twelve and Twelve) therefore not only do we have to speak a Fifth Step, we have to hear a Fifth Step who hears a fifth Step wait for it, wait for it, “A SPONSOR” and until then we still didn’t belong.
+We remained circling the field waiting to run out of spiritual gasoline and then its another crash and burn Vern.

 Highlighting the wisdom of A.A.’s single purpose, a member tells this story: